dschuurman/pi-home/README.md

 Furthermore, a feature to control one or more smart outlets provides the functionality of a traditional light timer to control indoor lights while away on vacation.

-A basic web interface provides a means for configuration and manually controlling the lights and outlets and viewing plots of historical sensor data stored in a local SQLite database.
+A basic web interface running on the Raspberry Pi provides a means for configuration and manually controlling the lights and outlets and to view sensor data.
+One can also view plots of historical sensor data which is stored in a local SQLite database.
 Furthermore, e-mail alerts can be triggered when sensor values cross certain predefined thresholds (as defined in the configuration file) or a water leak or low battery is detected.
+Note that all data and configuration settings are stored locally on the Raspberry Pi.

 # Installation